Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

               Where Ancient Wisdom Meets Modern Real Estate
             </h1>
             <p className="text-xl text-white/90">
-              Dharma Realty is India's first property platform that combines the sacred principles of Vastu Shastra and Vedic Astrology with cutting-edge technology to help you find not just a house, but a home that nurtures your soul.
+              REST-iN-U is India's first property platform that combines the sacred principles of Vastu Shastra and Vedic Astrology with cutting-edge technology to help you find not just a house, but a home that nurtures your soul.
             </p>